Marital rape immunity in Singapore: Calls for total abolition

 Since the 2007 legislative amendments, there have been ongoing calls for the total abolition of the marital rape immunity both domestically and internationally.
 In 2009, a Singapore-based online petition "No to Rape" was set up to specifically campaign for the total abolition of the immunity.
 A total of 3,618 individuals signed the petition to the Prime Minister of Singapore for the repeal of section 375(4).

 In the international arena, the Canadian delegation recommended the introduction of legislation to criminalise marital rape in all circumstances during Singapore's Universal Periodic Review (UPR) in 2011.
 It was noted that this recommendation did not enjoy the support of the Singapore Government.
 In the Stakeholder's Report to the Working Group on the Universal Periodic Review, a joint submission by several non-governmental organisations also called for the partial immunity for marital rape to be repealed.

 At Singapore's UPR in 2016, the need for the abolition of the marital rape immunity was reiterated.
 In response, Ambassador-at-Large Chan Heng Chee noted that Singapore “would actively review the need to repeal the marital rape immunity”.
 While no definitive answer has been given to the question of whether or when the marital rape immunity will be repealed, some believe that Singapore's response at the 2016 UPR indicates that the abolition of the marital rape immunity is forthcoming.
-In April 2017, then Minister of Social and Family Development, Mr Tan Chuan-Jin confirmed in Parliament that review of the marital rape immunity is underway.
+In April 2017, then Minister of Social and Family Development, Tan Chuan-Jin confirmed in Parliament that review of the marital rape immunity is underway.
 To this end, he expressed the view that “married women should have the same access to protection as unmarried women” and “although married persons have conjugal rights over each other, such rights should be exercised within reasonable behaviour”.